google-deepmind/mujoco/doc/XMLreference.rst

 .. _actuator-plugin-dyntype:

 :at:`dyntype`: :at-val:`[none, integrator, filter, filterexact, muscle, user], "none"` Activation dynamics type for the actuator.
 The available dynamics types were already described in the :ref:`Actuation model <geActuation>` section.
-See also :ref:`actuator-general-dyntype`.
-If dyntype is not none, an activation variable will be added to the actuator.
+If :ref:`dyntype<actuator-general-dyntype>` is not "none", an activation variable will be added to the actuator.
 This variable will be added after any activation state computed by the plugin (see :ref:`actuator plugin activations<exActuatorAct>`).

 .. _actuator-plugin-actrange: